Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

-If you are upgrading from an earlier version of KronoDesk^®^, the dialog box will be similar except that it will instead let you know that you are upgrading from an earlier version to the current one:
+If you are upgrading from an earlier version of KronoDesk<sup>®</sup>, the dialog box will be similar except that it will instead let you know that you are upgrading from an earlier version to the current one: